 Beyond the browser-side pixel, Facebook's Conversions API (CAPI) sends event data directly from your server to Facebook's servers.
 This is the most reliable tracking method available because it bypasses all browser-side limitations — ad blockers, cookie restrictions, and JavaScript errors have zero impact on server-side events.

 If you've already set up server-side GTM, you can implement CAPI through the Facebook CAPI tag template in your server container.
 This creates a dual-tracking system where events are sent both from the browser (via the pixel) and from the server (via CAPI), with Facebook deduplicating them using the event_id parameter.
+(New to server-side?
+Check out our ultimate guide to GTM Server-Side tagging).

 For sites that haven't moved to server-side GTM yet, Facebook also offers direct CAPI integration through their Gateway product or via custom server implementations using their Marketing API.